 I’ve found that attracting new business is a fine balancing act between shouting loud and listening hard.
 You need to know what people want, and you need them to know you’ve got the goods and you can deliver (perhaps literally).

 So I’ve divided my tips for business owners into ‘Listening’ and ‘Shouting’.
 I hope you’ll find them useful.
-If you’re looking for more in-depth reading, take a look at this ebook about How to attract and convert new customers.

 You know who your customers are, right?
 They’re the people who buy from you.
 You’ve met them or emailed them, you know their spending habits and their lifestyles.
 But that’s a self-fulfilling prophecy.
 Market to the people who already buy from you and you’re never going to grow your customer base.